ericjmoliveira/groceries-store/README.md

-# Grocery Store
+# Groceries Store

-MERN stack e-commerce with design and products of Walmart
+MERN stack groceries e-commerce with design and products of Walmart

 - Main technologies used: MERN stack (MongoDB, Express, React, Node.js) + TypeScript
 - State Management with Context API and Hooks